hanieh-hassanzadeh/Vehicle-detection-and-tracking/README.md

 My potential solution:
   1. Improve the model.
   2. predict the location of the cars using the data from previous frame, and search only a small subdomain for the vehicles.
-  3. Use deep learning classifies, where helpful
+  3. Use deep learning classifies, where helpful.

+- The second challenge is detecting black cars when they have shadow.

+My potential solution:
+ Introduce more images from black cars to input images

 - Another potential challenge could be that there are some road-vehicles in different countries which are not introduced to the model.
 Therefore, the model may fail facing such vehicles.